 And finally, the Word is my authority as I learn and write.
 Accordingly, at a number of junctions, I have changed what I originally thought I might write, once the more research had been done.

-With these beliefs, timeless truths from Jude flood through the waves of my fingers over the keyboard.
+With these beliefs, writing this study is a joy as timeless truths from Jude flood through the waves of my fingers over the keyboard.
 (Composing the manuscript with my MP pen might be a bit cumbersome by comparison, no matter how symbolic.
 Alas.)

 Lord willing and if He tarries, more is obviously to come (including the book itself in January of 2020).
 And as you study the Scriptures now and in days to come, in the words of Jude (v.
 2): “May mercy, peace, and love be multiplied to you.”